FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 therefore, you just play by memory directly.
 But the piano is so smart.
 Just a few seconds later, it understands what you are playing and displays the staff automatically.

-Let's look at another case: You see a nice piano when hanging out downtown and you are just in a mood to play a piece of music and show off your talent to passers.
+Let's look at another case: you see a nice piano when hanging out downtown and you are just in a mood to play a piece of music and show off your talent to passers.
 When you sit and play, surprisingly, the piano displays the music information about what you are playing.
 When you finish, it says, well done!
 Your performence beat 95% players on this opus.